jangmz/jangmz/README.md

 - 👋 Hi, I’m Jan
-- 👀 I’m interested in developing Web Applications
+- 👀 I’m interested in helping people organize and improve their lives with applications.
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently creating full-stack web applications with NextJS.
-- 💞️ I’m looking to collaborate on developing any kind of web application
+- 💞️ I’m looking to collaborate with people who are working on any kind of sport/nutrition application.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/jan-jankovi%C4%8D-03429b247)

 <!---